hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-database-host mysql localhost

-The function for obtaining database host parameters.
+This function for obtaining database host parameters.

 *******************************************************************